Our Mission – Resolve West (formerly Bristol Mediation) provides and promotes services which empower people to resolve conflicts.

 - Equality We believe that discrimination is unfair and should be confronted in ourselves and in others.

 - Quality We believe in bringing about the best in others and ourselves.

 - Accountability and openness We believe in working openly with our clients, each other and our partners so that we can learn from one another.

-Resolve West (formerly Bristol Mediation), based in Easton Bristol, currently has a staff team of 8 and 76 volunteers.
-This includes 55 volunteer mediators, 14 volunteer restorative justice practitioners and 7 volunteer Trustees, who meet monthly, and oversee Resolve West (formerly Bristol Mediation).
+Resolve West is based in Easton, Bristol and currently has a team of 14 staff and 76 volunteers.
+This includes 55 volunteer mediators, 14 volunteer restorative justice practitioners and 7 volunteer Trustees, who meet monthly, and oversee Resolve West.

 Our volunteers contribute over 6555 hours per year working with people experiencing conflict and criminal activity to enable people to have a voice, to feel heard, to be able to move forward with their lives and have some closure.

 We work closely with Local Authority and the Police as well as other agencies including housing providers, support agencies, other statutory and voluntary agencies and in the year to 31st March 2016 we worked with over 810 people across Bristol and the surrounding areas who were experiencing conflict or criminal activity.

 Resolve West was founded in 1987 in direct response to rising social tensions in the city.
 We became a registered charity in 1991, and sought funding to train mediators and to raise awareness of mediation as a non-violent and highly effective means of resolving conflict without the need for legal action.
 Our aim was to encourage and enable others to explore ways of coping with, and resolving, conflicts in their own lives and in the life of the community.

 Since our inception, we have undertaken various projects which promote conflict resolution in different areas.
 This has included: